Wooden-Gear/obsidian-yolo/README.md

    - Gemini : [Gemini API Keys](https://aistudio.google.com/apikey)
    - Groq : [Groq API Keys](https://console.groq.com/keys)

-> [!TIP]
-> **Looking for a free option?**
-> Gemini API provides the best performance among free models for YOLO.
-Recommended for users looking for a free option.
-> _When using free APIs, please review the provider’s privacy policy before sending sensitive data._

 For more detailed information, please refer to the [documentation](./DOC/DOC_en/01-basic-introduction.md)

-## Roadmap

-*   **Learning Mode and Flashcard Creation**: Integrating learning features to help users memorize and review more efficiently.
-*   **Fully Automatic YOLO Mode**: An intelligent mode that supports automatic background operation, keeping AI ready whenever you need it.

-## Feedback and Support

-We value your input and want to ensure you can easily share your thoughts and report any issues:

-- **Bug Reports**: If you encounter any bugs or unexpected behavior, please submit an issue on our [GitHub Issues](https://github.com/Lapis0x0/obsidian-yolo/issues) page.
-Be sure to include as much detail as possible to help us reproduce and address the problem.

-- **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas & Feature Requests](https://github.com/Lapis0x0/obsidian-yolo/discussions/categories/ideas-feature-requests) page.
-Create a new discussion to share your suggestions.
-This allows for community engagement and helps us prioritize future developments.

-- **Show and Tell**: We love seeing how you use YOLO!
-Share your unique use cases, workflows, or interesting applications of the plugin in the [GitHub Discussions - YOLO Showcase](https://github.com/Lapis0x0/obsidian-yolo/discussions/categories/smart-composer-showcase) page.

-Your feedback and experiences are crucial in making YOLO better for everyone!

 ## Contributing